FELLOWSHIP PROGRAM DESCRIPTION with APPLICATION INSTRUCTIONS

 5. STATUS of IRB or IACUC APPROVALS.
 Applicant should indicate the status of IRB and/or IACUC protocols (or indicate that IRB or IACUC protocols are not required for the proposed project).
 If protocols are not yet submitted, or do not yet have approval, the applicant should indicate the anticipated dates for 1) submitting an IRB or IACUC protocol and 2) attaining final approval.

 6. PROJECT NARRATIVE (limit = 1 page, no smaller than 11 pt font).
-The PROJECT NARRATIVE should provide a succinct description of the research project, state how the research will advance the field of neuromodulation, and state how the research aligns with MnDRIVE goals.
+The PROJECT NARRATIVE should provide a succinct description of the aims and methods of the research project, state how the research will advance the field of neuromodulation, and state how the research aligns with MnDRIVE goals.

 7. OPTIONAL SUPPLEMENTAL INFORMATION for the PROJECT NARRATIVE.
 One image containing up to two graphs or diagrams to support the PROJECT NARRATIVE (limit = 1/2 page), AND/OR one page of bibliographic references.